reichlab/forecast-repository/readme.md

 Zoltar requires Python 3.6 or higher.

+# Postgres version
+Zoltar has been tested against Postgres 9.6.

 # Email-based notification requirements
 Zoltar uses [Anymail](https://github.com/anymail/django-anymail) to abstract access to the transactional email server that's used for notifications.
 (Currently we only have notifications about file uploads.)
 Anymail can be used for a